katiestar99/ansible/docs/docsite/rst/community/code_of_conduct.rst

 **Kind**

-Everyone should feel welcome in the Ansible community, regardless of their background.
+Everyone should feel welcome in the Assible community, regardless of their background.
 Please be courteous, respectful and polite to fellow community members.
 Do not make or post offensive comments related to skill level, gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, or religion.